Simulink Student Challenge 2022

 - Video and titles must be in English.

-- Video length should be three to five minutes, but no longer than six minutes.
+- Video length should be 3 to 5 minutes, but no longer than 6 minutes.

-- Teams can enter, but each team should designate only one representative per entry who receives the prize should that team win.
+- Teams can enter, but each team should designate only one representative per entry who will receive the prize should that team win.

 - Participation is free.

+Are you looking for a design or research project idea with real industry relevance?
 As part of its Excellence in Innovation program, MathWorks has compiled a list of ideas for projects that will help you gain practical experience while using MATLAB and Simulink.
-These projects provide insight into numerous technology trends—artificial intelligence, autonomous vehicles, drones, renewable energy, robotics, and more.
+Below are a few of the projects from the list.